Starting a Business (UK Edition)

 The retail price of your product or service

-Selecting a Distribution Channel for your Business
+Selecting a Distribution Channel for Your Products or Services

 Internet and mail order